PHJ369906/LateX/README.md

 ## 🤝 Contributing

 We welcome community contributions!
-For suggestions, bugs, or feature requests, please submit an [Issue](https://github.com/Tencent/WeKnora/issues) or directly create a Pull Request.
+For suggestions, bugs, or feature requests, please use the project issue tracker or open a Pull Request.

 ### 🎯 How to Contribute